Gif-sur-Yvette: Place names

-Also, the commune's territory includes many forests such as the Hacquinière Wood and the d'Aigrefoin Wood.
+The commune includes a number of woods such as the Hacquinière wood and the D'Aigrefoin wood.

-Commune's neighbors
+Neighbouring communes

-The neighboring communes of Gif-sur-Yvette are Villiers-le-Bâcle, Saint-Aubin, Saclay, Orsay, Bures-sur-Yvette, Gometz-le-Châtel, Gometz-la-Ville, and Saint-Rémy-lès-Chevreuse.
+The neighbouring communes are Villiers-le-Bâcle, Saint-Aubin, Saclay, Orsay, Bures-sur-Yvette, Gometz-le-Châtel, Gometz-la-Ville and Saint-Rémy-lès-Chevreuse.

 History

-The human presence on the Moulon Plateau originates in Neolithic times.
+Human presence on the Moulon Plateau originates in Neolithic times.
 Agriculture was developed, notably during the Roman era.

-Between the 12th and the 18th century, an important Benedictine abbey was built in Gif.

-In the 19th century, Gif remained very agricultural (in particular, operating mills).
+Between the 12th and the 18th century, an important Benedictine abbey was housed in Gif.
+In the 19th century, amid the Industrial Revolution, Gif remained largely agricultural, with operating mills in particular.

+In the 1770s, the Château de Button by architect Pierre Desmaisons was completed in Gif.
+In 1946, the French National Centre for Scientific Research (CNRS) installed an office and research facility on the property.

-In 1867, Gif was linked to the path of the Sceaux train (which later became the south branch of the RER B).
+In 1867, the town was linked to Paris by train with the Ligne de Sceaux in the valley, which would later become the southern branch of the current-day RER B line.

-After the First World War, the Gif commune experienced an important demographic change.
-The town took the name Gif-sur-Yvette in 1930.
+Following the First World War, the Gif commune experienced an important demographic change, with an increasing population.
+The town took the name of Gif-sur-Yvette in 1930.

-Just after the Second World War, Gif-sur-Yvette acquired an international scientific reputation, with the construction of the CNRS and of the CEA.

-The French Alternative Energies and Atomic Energy Commission discovered radioactive contamination in a private home in 1974.
-The home had been built upon a site where needles containing radon gas were once manufactured, starting in 1915.
-The needles were used to sterilize infected tissue—an idea developed by Marie Curie.
+Just after the Second World War, Gif-sur-Yvette acquired an international scientific reputation, with the CNRS and Atomic Energy Commission (CEA) moving there.
+The CEA discovered radioactive contamination in a private home in Gif-sur-Yvette in 1974; the home had been built upon a site where needles containing radon gas were once manufactured, starting in 1915.
+The needles were used to sterilise infected tissue—an idea developed by Marie Curie.

-The town was extended in 1975, with the creation of the Chevry section, from areas ceded by the Gometz-la-Ville and Gometz-le-Châtel communes.
+The town was extended in 1975, with the creation of the Chevry neighbourhood, from areas ceded by the Gometz-la-Ville and Gometz-le-Châtel communes.

 Main sights

-The Saint-Rémi Church, a structure of Romanesque and Gothic architecture, was constructed in the 12th century and remained until the 15th century.
+The Église Saint-Rémi (Saint Rémi church), a structure of Romanesque and Gothic architecture, was built in the 12th century.
 It was registered as a historic monument in 1938.

-Some ruins remain of a Benedictine abbey which was built in the 12th century and became a national property in 1789.
+Some ruins remain of a Benedictine abbey which was built in the 12th century and became a national property in 1789 amid the French Revolution.
 It was officially registered in 1963.

-Population
+Demographics

-Inhabitants of Gif-sur-Yvette are known as Giffois.
+Inhabitants of Gif-sur-Yvette are known as Giffois (masculine) and Giffoises (feminine) in French.

 Economy

 Gif-sur-Yvette is situated in the "Science Valley" of the Yvette River.
-Numerous research organizations exist in this area, such as the CNRS (Centre National de la Recherche Scientifique), the CEA (Commissariat à l'Énergie Atomique), Supélec (École Supérieure d'Électricité), the LGEP (Laboratoire de Génie Électrique de Paris, associated with Supélec), SOLEIL Synchrotron (Source Optimisée de Lumière d'Energie Intermediaire du LURE) and the Institute of Plant Biotechnology.
-Also, Gif is home to the Centre National d'Études and of the National Police Academy.
+Numerous research organisations exist in the area, such as the French National Centre for Scientific Research (Centre national de la recherche scientifique, CNRS), the French Alternative Energies and Atomic Energy Commission (Commissariat à l'énergie atomique et aux énergies alternatives, CEA), Supélec (École supérieure d'électricité), the LGEP (Laboratoire de génie électrique de Paris, associated with Supélec), SOLEIL Synchrotron (Source Optimisée de Lumière d'Energie Intermediaire du LURE) and the Institute of Plant Biotechnology.
+Further, Gif-sur-Yvette is home to the former Centre national d'étude et de formation of the National Police.

-The CGT operates, since 1950, a permanent central college of Gif-sur-Yvette, the Benoît Frachon Center, situated along the Yvette River.
+The General Confederation of Labour (CGT) operates, since 1950, a "permanent central college" in Gif-sur-Yvette, the Benoît Frachon Centre, situated along the Yvette River.